 Back in the gloomy days before I began my self-development journey, I used to chase people who were not interested in me.
 I couldn’t help myself.
 I needed people to love me, in order for me to feel valued and love myself.

 I thought I needed the love and acceptance of others to validate my existence.
-So I chased like my life depended on it.
+So I chased as my life depended on it.

 When I eventually began my healing process, I discovered that these situations were simply pointers to a much deeper problem, one that went all the way back to my childhood.